 Tumbling down a staggering 620 feet, the stunning Multnomah Falls is the tallest of all the waterfalls in the Columbia River Gorge region–and it also happens to be one of the easiest and most popular day trips from Portland, Oregon!

-Located roughly half an hour outside the city, you can choose from tour, shuttle, or private car to visit.
+Located roughly half an hour outside the city, you can choose from a tour, shuttle, or private car to visit this stunning Oregon waterfall.

 If you’re driving yourself, strongly consider getting an early start to avoid the crowds!